IgniteUI/app-builder-docfx/en/toolbox/grid/master-detail-template.md

 ## What Is Master-Detail Template?

 Master-detail template allow you to enrich your data grids by expanding rows to display additional information about a record.
-This feature helps you build interactive views where users can click to reveal related summaries, or any other components tied to that specific row data.
+This feature helps you build interactive views where users can click to reveal related summaries, or any other components tied to that specific row context data.

 For example, you can show an **employee's performance info**, a **vehicle's trip history**, or a **customer’s recent orders** directly within the row, making your applications more informative and engaging.